louistrue/ifc-classifier/README.md

 - Added functionality to import and export classifications as JSON files.
 - Added favicons for better cross-browser compatibility.
 - Enhanced property extraction and rendering from IFC models.

-**May 21, 2025:**

-- Added ability to import rule definitions from Excel (.xlsx) files.
-- Added ability to export rules to Excel for easier sharing.

 **May 19, 2025:**